ShreevatsaHV/Database-Engine-Custom-/Database_Engine(Custom)/readme.txt

-Name : Shreevatsa Hosakere Vittal Rao

-The application is submitted in a zipped folder.

 The application supports following queries.

 * The spaces and other punctuations have to be in the format provided in the below queries.